• Home

 Lake Minnetonka LRT Regional Trail (previously called Southwest LRT Trail: North Corridor)

-The Lake Minnetonka LRT Trail begins in downtown Hopkins, a few blocks along a not-too-busy street from the Minnesota River Bluffs LRT Trail.
-The trail follows a former railroad grade.
-It parallels Minnetonka Boulevard for a bit, then enters forests and wetlands as suburban developments gradually fade away.
-In Greenwood, the trail very suddenly bursts out onto the shore of the big lake.
-Lake Minnetonka appears on both sides of you as you cruise past its strangely shaped bays and coves to Excelsior.
-Past Excelsior, the trail is narrower, less crowded, and absolutely gorgeous as it leaves Lake Minnetonka and passes much smaller Virginia, Tamarack, Schultz and Stieger Lakes.
-It also connects to the trail system of the huge Carver Park Reserve before its terminus in Victoria.
-Even if you don't bike the whole thing, this trail is infinitely satisfying.
+Length: 15.8 miles Rating: 4 ½ / 5 Surface: Crushed Limestone This gorgeous limestone odyssey begins in downtown Hopkins, a few blocks along a not-too-busy street from the Minnesota River Bluffs LRT Trail.
+The former railroad grade parallels Minnetonka Boulevard for a bit, then enters forests and wetlands.
+In Greenwood, the trail suddenly bursts out onto the shore of the big lake.
+It later appears on both sides of you as you cruise past its strangely shaped bays and coves to Excelsior, another old town in the suburbs.
+Beyond Lake Minnetonka, the trail remains gorgeous as it passes Virginia, Tamarack, Schultz and Stieger Lakes.
+It also connects to the trail system of huge Carver Park Reserve before its terminus in Victoria.
+(Last biked Saturday, October 4th, 2014, 2 PM to 6 PM) Go to http://www.threeriversparks.org/trails/lake-minnetonka-trail.aspx for a map and information on Lake Minnetonka LRT Regional Trail. ________________________________________________________________________________________________________________________________ |

 THE NUMBERS

-Hopkins to Excelsior: 8.4 miles
+Hopkins to Excelsior: 8.4 miles Excelsior to Victoria: 6.4 miles |

 Length: 2.8 mile loop